We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Jordan flights can be made cheaper if you choose a flight in the evening.
-Booking a flight in the afternoon will likely mean higher prices.
+Jordan flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight at midday will likely mean higher prices.

 A progressive monarch, breathtaking scenery, ancient ruins and hospitable locals make this tiny country one of the most unforgettable destinations in the Middle East.
 Travellers on flights to Jordan will land in the capital, Amman.
 Home to more than a million people, the city of Amman provides a good base for exploring the rest of the country.
 One of the highlights of this sprawling capital is the Roman Theatre in the Downtown area which was built in the 2nd century AD and is still used as a backdrop for summer performances.